bigwiv/Biopython-cn/chr18.rst

     handle.close()
     print "Converted %i records" % count

-18.1.11??Indexing a FASTQ file
+18.1.11  Indexing a FASTQ file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FASTQ files are often very large, with millions of reads in them.
 Due to
-the sheer amount of data, you can°Øt load all the records into memory at
+the sheer amount of data, you can‚Äôt load all the records into memory at
 once.
 This is why the examples above (filtering and trimming) iterate
 over the file looking at just one ``SeqRecord`` at a time.

-However, sometimes you can°Øt use a big loop or an iterator - you may
+However, sometimes you can‚Äôt use a big loop or an iterator - you may
 need random access to the reads.
 Here the ``Bio.SeqIO.index()`` function
 may prove very helpful, as it allows you to access any read in the FASTQ
-file by its name (see Section?\ `5.4.2 <#sec:SeqIO-index>`__).
+file by its name (see Section \ `5.4.2 <#sec:SeqIO-index>`__).

-Again we°Øll use the ``SRR020192.fastq`` file from the ENA
+Again we‚Äôll use the ``SRR020192.fastq`` file from the ENA
 (```ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz`` <ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR020/SRR020192/SRR020192.fastq.gz>`__),
 although this is actually quite a small FASTQ file with less than 50,000
 reads: